Check out my custom vibration dampener

 The Next Gen ATP Finals is a unique end-of-year tournament, so it’s not surprising it comes with a special prize money breakdown.

-For starters, all participating players earn a prorated participation fee of $82,250, which increases with each match.
-After the first match, players take home $41,125, then $61,690 after the second, and finally $82,250 if they complete their third and final round-robin match.
+For starters, all participating players earn a prorated participation fee of $82,250.
+After the first match, players take home $41,125, then $61,690 after the second, and finally, $82,250 if they complete their third and final round-robin match.

-All total, if the champion remains undefeated through all five of their matches, they’ll pick up a check for $432,750.
+If the champion remains undefeated through all five matches, they’ll pick up a check for $514,000.

 The following table summarizes this data.
 I’ve also converted prize money to euros and sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final for a close approximation of value.